 - Workers are making too many errors

-- Staff are being asked to remember more information than is possible to retain
+- Staff are must remember more information than is possible to retain

 - Customers are complaining about poor service

-By delving into the issue, collaborating with key stakeholders, workforce members, and Subject Matter Experts, you can identify the causes of the issue.
-In some cases, a problem can not be solved with a training or performance support solution.
+You can often identify the causes of a performance problem by collaborating with key stakeholders, audience members, and subject matter experts.
+In some cases, a problem cannot be solved with a training or performance support solution.
 For example, if an organization has many inefficient procedures, these issues must be addressed outside of training or support.

-The analysis starts with the question, “What is the ideal performance and why is this ideal?” and compares this with, “What is the current performance and why does this occur?”
+The analysis starts with the question, what is the ideal performance and what stops people from doing it?
+You then compares this with the current performance and why it occurs.
+This is your performance gap.
 You need to find out the best way to close the gap between the ideal and the current situation.

 To best understand where problems occur, you can conduct a task analysis to deconstruct the tasks involved in the workflow where there are issues.
 This will help you discover whether one or more support interventions will solve the problem.
 A task analysis breaks down complex tasks into simpler steps.
 It also captures the knowledge needed to perform the steps.